luucay/Tokens-plugin/README.md

 # Tokens
-A project I started with the goal of adding tokens to Atlas
+A project I started with the goal of adding tokens to a Core